thoughtbot/maybe_haskell/release/maybe_haskell.md

 ```

 While both forms are valid Haskell (in fact, the `curry` and `uncurry` functions
-in the Prelude convert functions between the two forms), the latter was chosen
+in the Prelude convert functions between the two forms), the curried version was chosen
 as the default and so Haskell's syntax allows some things that make it more
 convenient.